Gobir: Babari's reign (1742–1770)

+Fall (19th century)

 Gobir is particularly remembered as the chief opponent of Fulani Islamic reformer Usman dan Fodio.
 Bawa, a ruler of Gobir, appears to have invited dan Fodio to the area in 1774; dan Fodio made his home in the small town of Degel, and began preaching.
 Dan Fodio was given some role in the education of Bawa's nephew and later successor, Yunfa (r.
 1803–8), but also publicly attacked what he saw as the abuses of the Hausa elite, particularly the burden they placed on the poor.
 Sarki Nafata (r.
 1797–98) reversed Bawa's tolerant policy, and feared the increase of arms amongst dan Fodio's followers.
 The next two rulers vacillated between repressive and liberal measures.

 When Yunfa took the throne in 1803, he soon found himself in conflict with dan Fodio, and after failing to assassinate him, exiled dan Fodio and his followers from Degel.
 Dan Fodio responded by assembling the nomadic Fulani clans into a jihadist army, beginning the Fulani War and eventually establishing the Sokoto Caliphate.
 Despite some initial successes by the forces of Gobir and the other Hausaland states (most notably at the Battle of Tsuntua), dan Fodio managed to conquer the surrounding territory.
 His forces seized the Gobir capital, Alkalawa, in October 1808, killing Sarki Yunfa.
 The state was then partially absorbed into Sokoto.